LMFrutos/Bell_BallMilling/README.md

 - **Mass-Weighted Alignment**: Removes overall translation and rotation using mass-weighted center of mass and a Kabsch alignment algorithm.
 - **Van der Waals Correction**: Optionally includes atomic van der Waals radii to define the effective molecular surface.
 - **Comprehensive Output**: Generates a summary text file, a full data matrix of the work function, and a 3D spherical plot for easy visualization.
-- **Python Standard Packaging**: Easily installable as a Python package via `pip`.
+- **Standard Python Packaging**: Easily installable as a Python package via `pip`, with a command-line entry point.

 ## Installation

-This project uses modern Python packaging standards.
+This project is packaged following modern Python standards using `pyproject.toml`.
 The recommended way to install it is using `pip` in a virtual environment.

 **Prerequisites:**
 - Python 3.8 or newer